-Beginning The LEA did not provide a synopsis.
-Beginning The LEA provides a synopsis that indicated it did not use data for a needs assessment.
+Beginning The LEA did not provide documentation demonstrating a needs assessment was conducted.
+Beginning The LEA provides documentation demonstrating a needs assessment was conducted that indicated it did not use data for a needs assessment.
 Beginning The documentation does not adhere to Personal Identifiable Information (PII) protections (i.e. includes student identifiable information).
-Beginning For an LEA receiving more than \$30,000 in Title IV, Part A, the LEA does not provide evidence that the data was collected in each of the three areas of Title IV-A. Developing The LEA provides a synopsis that indicates it engaged in a needs assessment through a data and practice inquiry process, reviewing some, but not all of the following: Quantitative interim and summative student data, including disaggregated data for relevant student groups Qualitative data Educator practice data Root cause analysis All relevant plans (district strategic plan, language instruction education program (LIEP) for English learners, building improvement plan, technology plan, etc. Developing The LEA provides a synopsis that indicates it engaged in a needs assessment through a data and practice inquiry process, reviewing all of the following: Quantitative interim and summative student data, including disaggregated data for relevant student groups Qualitative data Educator practice data Root cause analysis All relevant plans (district strategic plan, English learner plan, building improvement plan, technology plan, etc.), BUT the LEA focuses on gaps and deficits, with minimal attention to assets and successes.
-Developing The LEA summarizes the data collected and the results of the needs assessment, including root cause analysis, in an easy-to-understand format, but it is not accessible to all stakeholders.
+Beginning For an LEA receiving more than \$30,000 in Title IV, Part A, the LEA does not provide evidence that data was collected in well-rounded education, safe and healthy students and effective use of technology or does not demonstrate that the comprehensive needs assessment was collected once every three years.
+Developing The LEA provides a documentation that indicates it engaged in a needs assessment through a data and practice inquiry process, reviewing some, but not all of the following: Quantitative interim and summative student data, including disaggregated data for relevant student groups Qualitative data Educator practice data Root cause analysis All relevant plans (district strategic plan, language instruction education program (LIEP) for English learners, building improvement plan, technology plan, etc.

-The LEA provides a synopsis that indicates it engaged in a needs assessment through a data and practice inquiry process, reviewing all of the following:
+The LEA provides a documentation that indicates it engaged in a needs assessment through a data and practice inquiry process, reviewing all of the following: